Arriving in Nepal: Visa Processing TipsJanuary 25, 2017 No Responses Mosaic Adventure

 Immigration Papers (Arrival card).
 Typically, you will get the immigration papers while on the plane before you land.
 Make sure to fill out these forms right away to pass immigration upon arriving.

 Tourist Visa.
 All foreigners entering Nepal, except Indians, require a visa.
 You can acquire a visa from the Nepali embassy in your country or upon arrival at the airport.
 Tourists visas are valid for 3-6 months within your travel to Nepal.
-Single entry visas are valid for 15/ 30 and 90 days which respectively costs $25, $40 and $100.
-You can also get a multiple-entry visa if you plan to visit Bhutan and Tibet and back to Nepal.
-Or, you can change your single-entry visa to multiple-entry at the Central Immigration at Kathmandu for $20.
+Single entry visas are valid for 15/ 30 and 90 days which respectively costs $30, $50 and $125.
+You will get a multiple-entry visa.

 Visa Application Process at the Airport